ql4b/.github/profile/VISION.md

 **Simplicity is not a constraint.
 It’s a direction.**

-At QL4B, we’re not just writing Bash functions — we’re exploring a way of working.
+At QL4B, we’re defining an environment of our own — one that supports the way we think and build.
 One where the environment is *not handed to us* by convention, frameworks, or trends — but *shaped by us*, based on what we know, what we value, and what we want to build.

 ## We Build Our Own Environment